sihai571332/SR/docker/cav/vehicle/README.md

-# Before Running the 'buildrun.sh' Script
+# Before Running the 'run.sh' Script
+1. first run the 'build.sh' file if you haven't or if you made changes to any files in those two folders(i.e., expose, subscribe)

+$ bash build.sh

-1. A change needs to be made to the file subscribe/sub.py and that is changing the brocker_url in that file.
+2. A change needs to be made to the file subscribe/sub.py and that is changing the brocker_url in that file.

 e.g., In the file subscribe/sub.py